Pulp (1972) stars Michael Caine as Mickey King. Strolling around Malta in a white cord suit and kipper tie, he is the epitome of badly folded cool.

 Likewise distinctive, Mickey Rooney’s deluded The Godfather type Gilbert is characteristic of the appearance obsessed gangster born out of Depression era America.
 He has a closet stuffed full of clothes in luxury draped fabrics and obviously revels in the formality of dressing.

 At one point Gilbert is head to toe Cagney in dark grey chalkstripe double breasted suit and homburg.
 He looks ridiculous contrasted alongside the arid Maltese landscape, and yet seems blissfully unaware of how others perceive him.
 Compare with Caine in an earlier scene as he lounges with his leg up exposing his pant crotch and dandy style zip boots.
 King is only too aware of what the world sees.
 He revels in it.

-Even if Pulp is the comedy flipside of Get Carter, neither Hodges nor Caine can or apparently want to escape its shadow completely.
+Despite Pulp being the comedy flipside of Get Carter, neither Hodges nor Caine can, or apparently want to, escape its shadow completely.
 With a hitman taking pot shots at King on the beach and Caine, almost out of character, uttering the phrase “Hold it…hold it” in a menacing tone, there is a wink to the audience that it is okay to be in on the joke.
 King may not be as cool as Carter, but in his own arty, shabby, flabby way, he is just as stylish.